stereolabs/zed-opencv/README.md

         ./ZED\ with\ OpenCV [path to SVO file]

-You can optionally provide an SVO file path (recorded stereo video of the ZED)
+You can optionally provide an SVO file path (recorded stereo video of the ZED).

-## Features

-This sample is the perfect place to get started coding with the ZED.
-It shows how to use the basic functions of the ZED SDK:

-  - Capture stereo video from the ZED or an SVO file.
-  - Capture depth map as a compatible 32bits float OpenCV matrix.
-  - Display stereo video in several viewing modes: raw, rectified, gray-scale, anaglyph, overlay, difference and side-by-side.
-  - Display disparity and depth map.
-  - Adjust several depth parameters: depth sensing mode, max range, depth confidence.

-To learn how to add camera tracking capabilities, see the dedicated [tracking sample](https://github.com/stereolabs/zed-examples/tree/master/positional%20tracking).

 ### Keyboard shortcuts